D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/README.md

 2. Edit `config.py` to suit your needs
 3. Run `hyper_main.py`

-### Hyperparameters Explored

-Here are the hyperparameters we currently search across:

-- **Learning Rate:** The step size at each iteration while moving towards a minimum of the loss function.
-- **Max Epochs:** The maximum number of times the learning algorithm will work through the entire training dataset.
-- **Batch Size:** The number of training examples utilized in one iteration.
-- **Hidden Layers:** The architecture of the neural network in terms of layers and nodes.
-- **Loss Function:** Determines the difference between the network's predictions and the actual data.
-- **Activation Function:** The function used to introduce non-linearity to the network.
-- **Optimizer:** Algorithms or methods used to change the attributes of the neural network such as weights to reduce the losses.
-- **Dropout:** A regularization method where input and recurrent connections to a layer are probabilistically excluded during training.
-- **L1 Regularization:** Adds a penalty for non-zero coefficients.
-- **L2 Regularization:** Adds a penalty for larger coefficient values.
-- **Weight Initialization:** Methods to set the initial random weights of neural network layers.

 Hyperparameter readme here: [Hyperparameter Tuning](hyperparameter_tuning/README.md)

 ## About the Example Stock Data